Azuma Murasaki Japanese Maple

 A dense upright variety with stunning burgundy leaves with dark green undertones, ending with a showy display of orange red and yellow in the fall; a perfect accent to the garden or landscape

-Azuma Murasaki Japanese Maple has attractive burgundy foliage which emerges red in spring.
+Azuma Murasaki Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
+It has attractive burgundy deciduous foliage which emerges red in spring.
 The serrated lobed palmate leaves are highly ornamental and turn outstanding shades of yellow, orange and red in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Azuma Murasaki Japanese Maple is a deciduous tree with a strong central leader and a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.